 - a.
+Identified need: This includes the community needs identified by the CHNA.
 Include any measurable disparities and poor health status of racial and ethnic minority groups. - b.
 Name of Initiative: insert name of initiative. - c.
-Primary Objective of the Initiative: This is a detailed description of the initiative and how it is intended to address the identified need.
-(Use several pages if necessary) - d.
+Primary Objective of the Initiative: This is a detailed description of the initiative, how it is intended to address the identified need, and the metrics that will be used to evaluate the results (Use several pages if necessary) - d.
 Single or Multi-Year Plan: Will the initiative span more than one year?
 What is the time period for the initiative? - e.
 Key Partners in Development/Implementation: Name the partners (community members and/or hospitals) involved in the development/implementation of the initiative.
 Be sure to include hospitals with which your hospital is collaborating on this initiative. - f.
-Date of Evaluation: When were the outcomes of the initiative evaluated? - g.
+How were the outcomes of the initiative evaluated? - g.
 Outcome: What were the results of the initiative in addressing the identified community health need, such as a reduction or improvement in rate?
+(Use data to support the outcomes reported).
+How are these outcomes tied to the objectives identified in item C?

-(Use data when available). - h.
+- h.
 Continuation of Initiative: Will the initiative be continued based on the outcome? - i.
 Expense: What were the hospital's costs associated with this initiative?
 The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported.